-Newish to the scene is the Organic Harvest Market which is located in an intimate courtyard and resembles a small farmers market.
-In addition to organic produce, you can find fresh juices and many prepared vegetarian foods to eat.
+And you certainly shouldn’t miss Organic Harvest Market which is located in an intimate courtyard and resembles a small farmers market.
+In addition to organic produce, you can find fresh juices and many prepared foods to eat.

 Many of the surrounding villages also have a market, or tianguis, on a set day of the week.
 One of the most well known among tourists is the Sunday Market in Tlacolula.
 That being said, this sprawling market still maintains a very local feel.

 The food in Oaxaca is some of the very best in Mexico.
 Many of the most delicious foods are found in the markets, on the street, and in the small towns surrounding Oaxaca.

 Food highlights of Oaxaca include tlayudas (a large flat tortilla sometimes called a Mexican pizza), mole, barbacoa, tasajo (a thin salty cured beef), tamales, and quesadillas made with squash blossoms or huitlacoche (an edible fungus that grows on corn, also called corn smut).
 You’ll also want to keep your eyes out for chapulines (crispy fried grasshoppers) often sold at the markets.

 You may know that Oaxaca is famous for its chocolate which is both drunken by the cupful and use as an ingredient in mole.
 But the oldest chocolate drink in Oaxaca is tejate, a cold beverage made by the Zapotecs and Mixtecs.